hilmicanguven/TransferLearning-CIFAR10-VGG/README.md

 # TransferLearning-CIFAR10-VGG

- In this project, we use pre-trained model (consists VGG architecture and ImageNet weights) in order to recognize the various objects.
+ In this project, we use pre-trained model (VGG architecture and ImageNet weights) in order to recognize the various objects.
 We use Keras library and these steps have been done
  1. Download dataset automatically using Keras library (if you wish, you can manually download)
  2. Download VGG model and observe architecture(layers)
- 3. Modify VGG to our study (change last layers to our purposes)
+ 3. Modify VGG19 to our study (change last layers to our purposes)
- 4. Train and Save our new Model
+ 4. Train and save our new Model
  5. Display experimental results on the graphs
+ 6. Predict new image with trained model

 <div align="center">
   <img src="https://miro.medium.com/max/1654/0*ED8zSNIy675lVwJR" width="700">